Course Descriptions

 Advanced Legal Research and Analysis - LAWS 6886

 Develops students' ability to think critically about and solve current legal problems.
 Evaluates the benefits and detriments of both print and on-line legal resources, and how to create an efficient research plan.
 Formulates and applies research strategies to real-world legal problems, and uses legal analysis to refine and improve research results.
-Note: Students who have taken LAWS 6856 Advanced Legal Research course may not enroll in this course.
+Note: students who have taken LAWS 6856 may not enroll in this course.
+3 credits, letter graded.

 Advanced Legal Research and Writing for Practice - LAWS 6896